Fl0W97/ci-c5-housing-market-prices/README.md

 This feature represents the overall quality of the house and is highly correlated with KitchenQual and YearBuilt.
 Since OverallQual is a general measure of the house’s quality, it may be more valuable for predicting SalePrice than other more specific quality features like KitchenQual.
 In addition, OverallQual does have the highest correlation to SalePrice in the correlation anylsis (02_data_cleaning).

-Action: OverallQual is kept, YearBuilt is dropped.
+Action: OverallQual is kept, YearBuilt is kept.

 ***KitchenQual***: